ProtopiaTech/workshop-apim-en/apimanagement-3.md

 ![](Images/APIMFederationAzureAD.png)

-- Config API Management to federate with Azure AD
+- Config API Management to federate with Azure AD Redirect
-  - Make note of Return URL
+  - Make note of the Redirect URL

-- Config Azure AD
+- Switch to the Azure AD blade to config an app
+  - Create a new registration
-  - Create APP - specify the Return URL
+  - Configure the App - specify the Redirect URL ... and Register

 ![](Images/APIMFederationCreateApp.png)